fuzzylabs/matcha/docs/getting-started.md

 * Python 3.8 or newer, along with Virtual Env and PIP.
 * The Azure command line tool.
 Instructions on installing this can be found [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+* Docker.
+This is used to build images locally, before running them on Azure.
+Instructions for installing Docker can be found [here](https://www.docker.com/).
+The Docker daemon will need to be running on your system.
 * Terraform.
 We use this to provision services inside Azure.
 You'll find installation instructions for your platform [here](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform).
 We recommend version 1.4 or newer.

 # The movie recommender